 Continue your historic homes tour at the Granger Homestead.
 Afterward, walk along South Main Street to visit the local shops.
 Then, head to Canandaigua City Pier to check out the nearly 80 charming boathouses, some dating back to 1888, along Boathouse Row—one of the most photographed places in Canandaigua.
 Cross Lakeshore Drive to Lagoon Park, where you can follow the gravel pathway around Goodwin Island to explore the Canandaigua Outlet wetlands.
 Alternatively, you can play in the water at Kershaw Park Beach, Roseland Waterpark, or Roseland Wake Park—the first and only cable wake park in the northeastern United States.
 Visitors can rent kayaks or cruise around the lake on the Canandaigua Lady, a 19th-century steamboat replica.

-For those looking for a tasting experience, there are several local breweries worth visiting, such as Naked Dove Brewing, Twisted Rail Brewing, and Other Half Brewing.
+For those seeking a tasting experience, several local breweries are worth visiting, including Naked Dove Brewing, Twisted Rail Brewing, and Other Half Brewing.
 You’ll find Star Cider next to CMAC.
 The New York Kitchen Tasting Room offers a range of New York State wines, beers, ciders, spirits, and alcohol-free options.
 Alternatively, visit the Finger Lakes Wine Center to taste and purchase some of the region’s best wines.

 Dinner